wilkotom/containerstuff/Exercise_1/README.md

 ### Nginx

 #### HTTP Headers
-Nginx does not announce the version of the software it is running in the `Server` header, in order to make it more difficult for an attacker to discover potential vulnerabilities.
+Nginx is configured such that does not announce the version of the software it is running in the `Server` header, in order to make it more difficult for an attacker to discover potential vulnerabilities.

+HTTP/2 has been enabled as this version of the protocol is much more performant.

 Additionally the following HTTP headers are returned:

 - HTTP Strict Transport Security (`Strict-Transport-Security`)- indicates to a browser that it should never use unencrypted/plain HTTP to communicate with this server
 - `X-Frame-Options: DENY` Prevents this site from being displayed in a frame on another website (preventing clickjacking)
 - `X-Content-Type-Options: nosniff` Indicates that the browser always should use the content of the `Content-Type` header, rather than attempt to use automatic content detection to determine how to handle a response
-- `X-XSS-Protection: 1` Uses the browser's XSS detection capabilities to try to block cross-site scripting attacks.
+- `X-XSS-Protection: 1; mode=block` Uses the browser's XSS detection capabilities to try to block cross-site scripting attacks.
 - `Referrer Policy: same-origin` Requests the browser only supply referrer information when accessing pages of the same site.
 This prevents (for example) the existence of content which is only visible to logged-in users being divulged to third parties.

+Depending on eventual use we should also consider using the `Feature-Policy` and `Content-Security-Policy` headers.

 #### Microcaching